rohany/StandardML-GPU/docs/index.md

 ## Background
 Functional programming naturally describes transformations of data in a declarative manner.
-Since functional languages are extremely easy for programmers to express algorithmic ideas in, we hope that thier code can run fast and efficiently without having to translate thier code into another language Additionally, they should be able to use the same functional programming methodology and see good performance without drastic changes to thier own code in Standard ML.
+Since functional languages are extremely easy for programmers to express algorithmic ideas in, we hope that their code can run fast and efficiently without having to translate their code into another language.
+Additionally, they should be able to use the same functional programming methodology and see good performance without drastic changes to their own code in Standard ML.

-Functional programs expressed with [`SEQUENCE`](http://www.cs.cmu.edu/~15210/docs/sig/sequence/SEQUENCE.html) primitives allow for powerful abstractions for algorithm design, and leaves the dirty work of efficiently implementing these primitives up to the implementer of the library.
+Functional programs expressed with [`SEQUENCE`](http://www.cs.cmu.edu/~15210/docs/sig/sequence/SEQUENCE.html) primitives allows for powerful abstractions for algorithm design, and leaves the dirty work of efficiently implementing these primitives up to the implementer of the library.
 Primitives like `scan`, `reduce`, `filter`, etc. are extremely data parallel, and map well to the GPU platform.
 However, there previously was no way that functional programmers could use these ideas from a functional